Vauxhall Grandland X review - Engines, performance and drive

 The Vauxhall Grandland X feels safe and secure to drive, rather than particularly fun

 You’d be hard-pushed to call the Vauxhall Grandland X fun.
 Instead, it’s a safe and predictable car to drive, with exemplary urban manners and good motorway refinement.
-Engine choices are limited, but that’s no bad thing – each unit has its merits so which one you should go for really depends on how you intend to use the car.
+Engine choices are limited to single petrol and diesel offerings, but Vauxhall has at least introduced two plug-in hybrid units to the range.

 Built on the same EMP2 platform as the Peugeot 3008, the Grandland X feels like a very similar car to drive.
-We love the turbo petrol engines; they’re excellent in town but suitable for longer journeys, too.
-Those covering big annual mileages should look to the excellent diesels, however.
+We love the turbo petrol powerplant; it's excellent in town but suitable for longer journeys, too.
+Those covering big annual mileages should look to the capable diesel engine, however.
 Every version offers reasonable performance and low running costs.

 There’s quite a bit of body roll, too, so you won’t want to barrel into too many corners at high speed.
 Those after a sweet-handling crossover should look at the excellent Toyota C-HR or SEAT Ateca.